jeremehancock/AI-Game-Collection/README.md

 ### Breakout
 Break the bricks, level up, and beat your high score!
 A fast-paced game of skill and strategy for all ages.

+### Space Shooter
+Pilot your spaceship and navigate through an asteroid field.
+Shoot or evade asteroids in this fast-paced arcade challenge.

 ## 📸 Screenshots
 <div align="center">
     <img src="https://raw.githubusercontent.com/jeremehancock/AI-Game-Collection/refs/heads/main/images/screenshots/home.png" width="300" alt="Game Menu"/>